Circeii: So-called spring of Lucullus

-The so-called pool of Lucullus
+So-called pool of Lucullus

 The pool was a Roman fish farm made up of two concentric rings, divided into four unequal wedges by walls, which still exists today.
-The link to Lucullus is unproved.
+The link to Lucullus is unproven.

 The first phase of the pool was between the end of the republic and the early empire, the same period in which the nearby thermal baths of Torre Paola were built which perhaps shared the supply.
 This date offers further evidence in favour of the early expansion of Circeii.

 Most of the sections are inter-linked through rectangular openings at different heights.
 The western compartment, however, was isolated from the pool and communicated only with the supply channel from an underground sulphurous spring that gushed out at about 25 degrees and which was perhaps built in the Domitian era.